 - Sunken fontanelle (the soft spot on top of the head)

 Make sure your baby gets plenty of liquids so she does not get dehydrated.

 - Keep breastfeeding your baby if you are nursing.
 Breastfeeding helps prevent diarrhea, and your baby will recover quicker.

-- If you are using formula, make it full strength unless your doctor gives you different advice.
+- If you are using formula, make it full strength unless your health care provider gives you different advice.

-If your baby still seems thirsty after or between feedings, talk to doctor about giving your baby Pedialyte or Infalyte.
-Your doctor may recommend these extra liquids that contain electrolytes.
+If your baby still seems thirsty after or between feedings, talk to your provider about giving your baby Pedialyte or Infalyte.
+Your provider may recommend these extra liquids that contain electrolytes.

 - Try giving your baby a Pedialyte popsicle.

-If your child throws up, give her only a little bit of liquid at a time.
+If your baby throws up, give them only a little bit of liquid at a time.
 Start with as little as 1 teaspoon (5 ml) of liquid every 10 to 15 minutes.
-Do not give your child solid foods when she is vomiting.
+DO NOT give your baby solid foods when she is vomiting.

-If your baby started taking food before the diarrhea began, start with foods that are easy on the stomach, such as:
+If your baby was on solid foods before the diarrhea began, start with foods that are easy on the stomach, such as: